|

 1024x768 all use square pixels.
 When your intended viewing method uses square

-pixels then the width and height you set with the Width
+pixels then the width and height you set with the Width and

-options or +W
+Height options or +W or +H switches

-should also have the same ratio as the up
+should also have the same ratio as the up and right

 vectors.